sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupdiskconfigurationdiskmodifypartitionsmodifypartitiontypeid.md

 -   Five partition types are already built in: primary, extensible firmware interface (EFI), extended, logical, and Microsoft® Reserved (MSR).
 To use these built-in partition types, enter a value in the setting: Microsoft-Windows-Setup/DiskConfiguration/Disk/CreatePartitions/CreatePartition/[Type](microsoft-windows-setupdiskconfigurationdiskcreatepartitionscreatepartitiontype.md).

 -   Some partition types are not assigned a drive letter by default.
-Without a drive letter, these partitions do not appear in some common lists of devices, such as in Windows® Explorer or in Open or Save file dialog boxes.
+Without a drive letter, these partitions do not appear in some common lists of devices, such as in Windows Explorer or in Open or Save file dialog boxes.
 If you assign a letter to the partition, the partition appears in these common lists of devices.

 ## Values